 Practical Buying Advice

 When choosing split face tiles, think about the whole wall, not only the colour.
-Ask where the water will go, how the wall will dry, whether the surface needs regular cleaning and whether the background is strong enough.
-For exterior wall finishes, compare the tile with other natural stone cladding options if the area is highly exposed.
+Ask where the water will go, how the wall will dry, whether the surface needs regular cleaning and whether the background is strong enough for the tile weight.

 - Will water run behind the cladding from above or from the side?